MouseSavers.com - Great deals on all things Disney!

 If you have difficulty walking long distances, or you'll be traveling with someone who does, please consider renting an "Electric Convenience Vehicle" (ECV), also known as an electric wheelchair or "scooter," even if you don't normally use one.
 A day in any of Disney's theme parks will entail walking at least 5 miles and up to 15 miles.

-To get around with the least walking outside of the parks, I highly recommend renting a car.
+To get around with the least walking outside of the parks, we highly recommend renting a car.
 Pick a hotel with valet parking for extra convenience.
 You can retrieve the car and pick up anyone who has difficulty walking right in front of the hotel each day.
-Parking at three of the four theme parks is easy (see below for exception) and the walk to the parking lot tram from your car is engineered to be fairly short -- usually shorter than the walk from the Disney bus stops or Monorail.
-The parking lot tram will deliver you to the front of the park at Epcot, Disney's Hollywood Studios and Animal Kingdom.
+Parking at three of the four theme parks is easy (see below for exception) and the walk to the parking lot tram from your car is engineered to be fairly short — usually shorter than the walk from the Disney bus stops or Monorail.
+The parking lot tram will deliver you to the front of the park at Epcot, Disney’s Hollywood Studios and Animal Kingdom.

 So driving to the parks is ideal...
 EXCEPT for Magic Kingdom, where after parking, you take a tram from the parking lot to the Ticket and Transportation Center and then transfer to the Ferry or Monorail to reach the park.
 For that park specifically, taking a Disney bus from a Disney resort is much better, as it will put you right near the entrance.
 Note that the Monorail resorts (Grand Floridian, Contemporary and Polynesian) as well as Ft.
 Wilderness resort do not have bus service to Magic Kingdom.